sanjeevjikamade/BattleOfMesoketes/README.md

 # Battle Of Mesoketes

+This repository is a solution to the Battle of Mesoketes problem.
+### Technical Description:
+1. Technology used: Android - Java
+1. Minimum SDK: 19
+1. Architecture used: MVVM with data binding
+1. Testing: JUnit with Espresso.

 ## Problem Description:

 You are watching the battle of Mesoketes, that had a big wall that covered the